-Known for their innovative programming, unique arrangements of classical repertoire, and collaborative approach, chamber music ensemble collectif9 offers a chamber music session in which the musicians of the group share their stage experience as well as their unique vision of the practice of chamber music.
+Known for their innovative programming, unique arrangements of classical repertoire, and collaborative approach, chamber music ensemble collectif9 offers a chamber music workshop in which musicians are asked to share their stage experience as well as their unique vision of the practice of chamber music.

 Students will participate in:

-- Group rehearsals, informal performances, and concerts in which they will play folk-inspired music (Brahms, Schnittke, Marquez), works from the Baroque era (Couperin, Purcell), and other repertoire ranging from the 20th century to today (Nicole Lizée, Ligeti, JLin, and more);
+- Group rehearsals, informal performances, and concerts in which they will play folk-inspired music (Brahms, Schnittke, Marquez), works from the Baroque era (Couperin, Purcell), as well as other repertoire ranging from the 20th century to more contemporary works (Nicole Lizée, Ligeti, JLin, and more);

-- Presentations and workshops that explore topics integral to the presentation of chamber music concerts today, such as programming, staging, stage presence and communication, and collaboration between musicians and with other artists.
+- Presentations and workshops that explore topics essential to today’s chamber music concerts, such as programming, staging, stage presence and communication, as well as collaboration among musicians and artists.

-The program is aimed at individual string players (violin, viola, cello, double bass) as well as existing string ensembles (duets, trios, quartets, etc.).
+The workshop is intended for string players (violin, viola, cello, double bass) as well as existing string ensembles (duos, trios, quartets, etc.).

 Known for their innovative programming and unique arrangements of classical repertoire, Juno-nominated Montreal string ensemble collectif9 performs “with an infectious energy and vigour that grabs an audience’s attention” (The WholeNote).
 Since their 2011 debut, collectif9 has performed numerous concerts across North America, Europe, and Asia.
 As performers of classical and contemporary music, the ensemble combines the power of an orchestra with the agility of a chamber ensemble.
 The collectif9 ensemble operates on the premise that a change of context can influence communication and experience.